CloudCannon/documentation/src/collections/_file_docs/source-syncing/dropbox.md

 ---
 title: Dropbox
-category: File Syncing
+category: Source Syncing
-source_syncing: true
-publishing: false
-output_syncing: false
-order: 3
+order: 4
 ---

 Connecting Dropbox allows you to work on your websites locally and have the changes sync to CloudCannon.
 File changes made on CloudCannon also get synced back to Dropbox.